ez-org/eznode/README.md

 <details>
  <summary>Expand instructions...</summary><br>

-If you have [pruning](#%EF%B8%8F-pruning) enabled, starting with a new wallet is the easiest.
+With pruning enabled (the default), starting with a new wallet is the easiest.
 Make sure you don't connect to public servers while creating it (you can start Electrum with `--offline` to ensure that).
+To use an existing wallet, follow the [instructions here](#%EF%B8%8F-pruning).

 Grab your xpub from `Wallet` > `Information` and add it to your config file (`~/eznode/config`) as a new line with `XPUB=<my-xpub>` (or `XPUB_*` if you have multiple).

-If you're using an existing wallet, set `RESCAN_SINCE` to the wallet creation time in `YYYY-MM-DD`.

 Restart eznode and wait for the BWT Electrum server to start up.
-This may take awhile depending on the rescan date.
+This may take awhile if you're using an existing wallet that requires scanning for historical transactions.

-You can configure your Electrum wallet to connect to a local eznode with `$ ez electurm-cfg | bash -x` (assumes the [`ez` alias described below](#-server-management)).
-Or you can do it manually instead:
+You can then use `$ electrum $(ez electrum-args)` to start Electurm and connect it with your local eznode (assumes the [`ez` alias described below](#-server-management)).
+Or you can do this manually instead:

 ```
-$ electrum setconfig server ez:50001:t
+$ electrum --oneserver --server ez:50001:t --skipmerklecheck
-$ electrum setconfig oneserver true
-$ electrum setconfig skipmerklecheck true
 ```

-> The [`skipmerklecheck`](https://github.com/spesmilo/electrum/pull/4957) option is needed to support pruning.
-If you don't have the [`ez` hostname](#-connecting-locally) set up, replace `ez` with the virtual IP address shown on startup.
+> If you don't have the [`ez` hostname](#-connecting-locally) set up, replace `ez` with the IP address shown on startup (`electrum-args` does this automatically).
+The [`skipmerklecheck`](https://github.com/spesmilo/electrum/pull/4957) option is needed to support pruning.

+To configure Electrum to use eznode by default, run `$ ez electrum-cfg | bash -x`.
+This will issue `electrum setconfig` commands (you can run without `| bash` to see them).

-If you're connecting remotely, you'll need to setup [Tor Onion or SSH](#-connecting-remotely) for secure access.
+If you're connecting remotely, you'll need to setup [Tor Onion or an SSH tunnel](#-connecting-remotely) for secure access.

 </details>